Poverty & Disadvantage Program Grantmaking

 In line with The Myer Foundation and Sidney Myer Fund’s strategic pillar of organisations, the Poverty & Disadvantage Program makes multi-year grants to support the general operations of organisations whose work as a whole aligns with the focus area.

-The Poverty and Disadvantage Committee’s focus area for the current strategic period is improved transitions from education to further education and employment for Aboriginal young people and young people from refugee backgrounds, aged 15 to 25 years.
+The grantmaking focus area for the current strategic period is improved transitions from education to further education and employment for Aboriginal young people and young people from refugee backgrounds, aged 15 to 25 years.

-Small grants for applicants in rural and regional Australia are available through the Foundation for Rural and Regional Renewal’s Strengthening Rural Communities program, supported by the Sidney Myer Fund.
-The program's small and vital grants stream makes grants up to $10,000 and prioritises non-metropolitan communities of fewer than $15,000 people.
+Small grants for applicants in rural and regional Australia are available through the Foundation for Rural and Regional Renewal’s Strengthening Rural Communities program.

 The Australian Neighbourhood Houses and Centres Association’s Supporting Stronger Communities program makes grants up to $10,000 to tackle poverty and disadvantage in local communities in metropolitan areas of Australia, through the neighbourhood and community house network.